 - Valid American F-1 Visa.
 A valid F-1 visa stamped in your passport.
 If you need to apply for a new visa, bring proof of financial support and your I-20 form to the American Consulate or Embassy.
 A current photograph will also be necessary when applying for a visa.

 - Valid I-20.
-A new I-20 or page 3 of your I-20 which has been signed by one of the advisors in the International Students Office within the last year.
+A new Form I-20 or a current Form I-20 which has been signed by an ISO advisor on page 2 of your Form I-20 within the last 12 months.

 - Documentation of Financial Support (award letters, letters from departments, bank letters, etc.)

 Please be advised that entry into the US is at the sole discretion of the U.S. Customs and Border Protection (USCBP) Officer at the U.S. Port-of-Entry.
 Also, please be aware that since the passage of the Immigration Act of 1996 it has become extremely hard to

 receive a new US visa in a third country.